ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

     v3c-common-atlas-data:
 ~~~

 v3c-common-atlas-data may be used to convey common atlas data NAL units of the V3C common atlas sub bitstream for out-of-band transmission.
-The value is a comma-separated (',') list of encoded representations of the common atlas NAL units (i.e. NAL_CASPS and NAL_CAF_IDR) as specified in {{ISO.IEC.23090-5}}.
+The value is a comma-separated (',') list of encoded representations of the common atlas NAL units (i.e., NAL_CASPS and NAL_CAF_IDR) as specified in {{ISO.IEC.23090-5}}.
 The NAL units SHOULD be encoded as base16 {{RFC4648}} (hexadecimal) representations.

 ~~~
     v3c-sei:
 ~~~

 v3c-sei may be used to convey SEI NAL units of V3C atlas and common atlas sub bitstreams for out-of-band transmission.
-The value is a comma-separated (',') list of encoded representations of SEI NAL units (i.e. NAL_PREFIX_NSEI and NAL_SUFFIX_NSEI, NAL_PREFIX_ESEI, NAL_SUFFIX_ESEI) as specified in  {{ISO.IEC.23090-5}}.
+The value is a comma-separated (',') list of encoded representations of SEI NAL units (i.e., NAL_PREFIX_NSEI and NAL_SUFFIX_NSEI, NAL_PREFIX_ESEI, NAL_SUFFIX_ESEI) as specified in  {{ISO.IEC.23090-5}}.
 The SEI NAL units SHOULD be encoded as base16 {{RFC4648}} (hexadecimal) representations.

 ~~~
     v3c-ptl-level-idc: